 Leave of Absence or Withdrawal After the Start of a Semester

-Once a semester has begun, students enrolled in courses who want to (1) withdraw completely from all courses for the current semester, (2) withdraw completely from the University, or (3) take a leave of absence for the current semester, must complete the NYU Semester Withdrawal Form on the Office of the University Registrar’s Web site (www.nyu.edu/registrar/withdrawal).
-Students do not need to complete the NYU Semester Withdrawal Form if (1) they are dropping/adding individual classes, but will remain enrolled at NYU or (2) are notifying the Stern Office of Academic Advising about their intent to take a leave of absence or withdrawal from the University for a future semester.
+Once a semester has begun, students enrolled in courses who want to (1) withdraw completely from all courses for the current semester, (2) withdraw completely from the University, or (3) take a leave of absence for the current semester, must complete the NYU Semester Withdrawal Form via their Student Center on Albert.
+Directions on how to complete this form can be found on the Office of the University Registrar’s Web site (www.nyu.edu/registrar/withdrawal).
+Students do not need to complete the NYU Semester Withdrawal Form if they are dropping/adding individual classes, but will remain enrolled at NYU .

 All students accepted to the Stern School of Business are admitted to a four-year (or eight-academic semester) program.
 While it is possible for students to complete course work in less time, it is not recommended.
 Students are encouraged to participate in the wide range of opportunities found at NYU, including clubs, sports, community service, and internships over the four-year period.